 The Kuala Lumpur Perdana Botanical Garden (formerly known as Taman Tasik Perdana and Lake Gardens) is a lovely respite in the congested city.

 Ranking as KL’s oldest garden, the 250-acre Botanical Garden was first designed in the 1880s.
-Today, the public park is a popular recreational area, which features a number of attractions for your 3 Days Itinerary in Kuala Lumpur.
-Explore the gardens from north to south, and consider visiting one or more of the sites along the way.
+Today, the public park is a popular recreational area.

 Things To Do in Kuala Lumpur Botanical Garden

-Visitors could fill their entire Kuala Lumpur 3 Days Itinerary with the attractions in the Perdana Garden – there are just so many!
+Visitors could fill their entire Kuala Lumpur 3 Days Itinerary with the attractions in the Perdana Garden!
 We recommend choosing a few sights that are most interesting to you.

 Featuring numerous sculptures by ASEAN artists, the garden is a peaceful place to visit.
-Note: The ASEAN Sculpture Garden is to the north of the Botanical Gardens.
+Note: Both of these are located just to the north of the Botanic Garden.

 Sunken Garden